HackyRoot/MLCC_Starter_Guide/README.md

 ## Source
-Thanks to amazing teachers and educators from all around the world, I was able to create this guide in just two weeks.
+We are very thankful to amazing teachers and educators from all around the world.
 Major resources used to create this guide:
 - [Khan Academy](https://www.khanacademy.org/)
 - [Math is Fun](http://mathsisfun.com/)